The Food and Sleep Connection

 Spicy Foods Can Disrupt Sleep

-4 Hours of Sleep Can Lead To A High Carb, Sugary Diet
+4 Hours of Sleep Can Lead to a High Carb, Sugary Diet

+Can a lack of sleep affect your food intake?
+The answer is a resounding yes.
 A study by the University of Chicago found that people who sleep only 4 hours a night are more likely to choose high carb, sugary and starchy foods over healthier foods.
-Furthermore, according to the study, those who slept the fewest hours per night weighed the most.
+Another study proved sleep-deprived people eat an additional 385 calories a day on average.
+Talk about a wake-up call!
+So, before you consider eating up, make sure you're getting the right amount of Zzzz's.

-Lack of Sleep Causes Hormonal Changes In Your Body
+Lack of Sleep Causes Hormonal Changes in Your Body

 A lack of sleep can even cause hormonal changes in the body.
 When you're low on sleep, Ghrelin, a hormone that causes increased appetite by telling you to eat more, increases and leptin, a hormone that causes you to feel full and tells you to stop eating, decreases.
 Therefore, when you're overtired, you actually feel hungrier than you would if you had more hours of sleep.
 This explains the results of an Indian study that found that insomniacs have lower levels of folic acid and vitamin B12, indicating there may be an association between nutrition deficiency and sleep status.